xFr33z3/GoChatTUI/README.md

 **Port already in use**: If port 8000 is busy, modify the port in both server and client code.

 **Display issues**: Ensure your terminal supports ANSI colors and has sufficient size.

-### Debug Mode

-To enable debug logging, modify the log level in the source code or check terminal output for error messages.